General & Vascular Surgery

 Sagging veins can become painful and they can even become dangerous for patients.
 The good news is that vascular surgeons can help most people eliminate the saggy veins.
 And, with today’s technology, many times the surgery can be done in an outpatient setting.

 Our clinic has been providing advanced general & vascular surgical care in Columbia, TN for over 30 years.
 Minimally invasive and robotic surgery, advanced vascular institute, breast surgery, dialysis access – we have & will continue to provide advanced surgical care all in one place.

 Having our own dedicated Vascular Procedure Lab allows patients to gain access to non-invasive ultrasound diagnostic care conducted by staff with Registered Venous Technology training.
 The Vascular Lab is available to our own patients for a number of diagnostic tests and individuals (with or without a physician referral) who have concerns and want to check for carotid stenosis, aortic aneurysms and extremity blood flow.

-One of the most painful gastrointestinal problems is gallbladder attacks.
-These attacks occur when...
+WHAT IS A GALLBLADDER ATTACK?
+One of the most painful gastrointestinal problems is gallbladder...